-Find out the Key Aspects of Law 32 of Public Limited Companies
+Find out the Key Aspects of Law 32 of Panama

-- A Public Limited Company may be formed by two or more people of any age, nationality or gender.
+- A Company may be formed by two or more people of any age, nationality or gender.

 - The company shall consist of a President, a Secretary and a Treasurer who shall be elected by the Board.
 The same person may hold two or more positions if that possibility is registered in the Corporate Agreement.